-- in incremental exploration expenses that generate taxes (through expenditures), which would not otherwise be generated. - If the super flow-through share issuer Super flow-through shares are held does not incur flow-through mining as capital property by the investor expenses equal to the subscription and not as inventory. proceeds, the amount renounced • Super flow-through shares are to the investor will be less than the purchased by taxable individuals that subscription proceeds.34 The Model may get an immediate benefit from assumes that all proceeds gathered the non-refundable METC,36 reducing through the subscription of super their current tax liability. flow-through shares have been used Only Federal tax was considered, for flow-through mining expendiexcept for where specifically noted, tures, which give rise to both the using the rates applicable in 2015.
+- Without the Program, principalbusiness corporations would not receive the necessary capital to pursue their exploration activities.
+Consequently, it is assumed that the proceeds from the super flow-through share issuances result in incremental exploration expenses Super flow-through shares are held that generate taxes (through expenby an investor who resides in the ditures), which would not otherwise same province where the funds be generated. raised are expended. - If the super flow-through share issuer • Super flow-through shares are held does not incur flow-through mining as capital property by the investor expenses equal to the subscription and not as inventory. proceeds, the amount renounced • Super flow-through shares are to the investor will be less than the purchased by taxable individuals that subscription proceeds.34 The Model may get an immediate benefit from assumes that all proceeds gathered the non-refundable METC,36 reducing through the subscription of super their current tax liability. flow-through shares have been used • Only Federal tax was considered, for flow-through mining expendiexcept for where specifically noted, tures, which give rise to both the using the rates applicable in 2015.
 METC and the equivalent provincial exploration credit (in provinces where applicable), in addition to the deduction. - Although flow-through mining expenses could be composed of a wide range of expenses, we understand that the proceeds b) Specific assumptions